blfunex/nw-ts-game/README.md

 $ yarn install
 ```

-**NOTE**: Your editor typescript language server might complain if you start using the new module name. give some time it will detect it, I usually help it by retyping again.
+**NOTE**: Your editor typescript language server might complain a bit, but few seconds and it will recognize the symlink made by yarn, or reprite the module name it will change it's mind eventually.

+## How to use with NW.js with this ?

+1. If you will use NW.js visit [this page](https://nwjs.io/) and follow install instructions for your OS.
+2. Install `Debugger for NWjs` for **VSCode**
+3. Press F5

 ## Additional tips